 These types of surgical treatment are rarely needed for CIN.

-A hysterectomy is an operation to remove the womb and cervix.
-It’s sometimes done for persistent or severe CIN if women have other gynaecological problems and are past childbearing age, or don’t want to have more children.
+This is an operation to remove the womb and cervix.
+It's sometimes done for persistent or severe CIN if women have other gynaecological problems and are past childbearing age, or don’t want to have more children.
 Your doctor may discuss with you whether to remove your ovaries during the surgery.
-For women who’ve not yet had the menopause, removing the ovaries will bring on an early menopause.
+For women who've not yet had the menopause, removing the ovaries will bring on an early menopause.

 Instead of having a hysterectomy, it's sometimes possible to have an operation where the cervix is removed and the womb is left in place.
 This type of operation is known as a trachelectomy.
 Because the womb is left in place, it's still possible to become pregnant after this operation.
 A trachelectomy is mainly carried out in younger women who still want to have children.
 Your doctor will be able to give you more information about whether this type of surgery is suitable for you.